 TEEM candidates do not self-identify.
 Consideration for admittance into the TEEM process begins with the granting of Entrance by a candidacy committee, followed by a recommendation from a synod bishop (section 5.1.3).
-The director for candidacy in the Domestic Mission unit then grants acceptance of a candidate into the TEEM process, when the criteria for acceptance listed below are met.
+The director for candidacy in the Christian Community and Leadership home area then grants acceptance of a candidate into the TEEM process, when the criteria for acceptance listed below are met.